 BEST PRICE: HATUN INTI BOUTIQUE

 The above properties are all in the 5-star price range.
 If you’re looking for a nice property, but a step down in price, consider Hatun Inti Boutique.
 The rooms are quite nice and spacious.
 Some rooms have fireplaces and lovely views of the river.
 It’s a great place to stay that won’t quite break the budget.
-With any hotel in Aguas Calientes, it’s important to remember that you’re always paying for the location.
-Don’t expect your per/night budget to get you quite as far in this town as elsewhere.
+With any hotel in Aguas Calientes, it’s important to remember that you’re always paying for the location, so don’t expect your per/night budget to get you quite as far in this town as the rest of the Sacred Valley.

 HOW MANY NIGHTS SHOULD I BOOK?